Singularity categories of Gorenstein monomial algebras: Existence of silting objects in

-Similar to \cite[Theorem 3.1]{Ya}, we get the following lemma. \begin{lemma} Let $A$ be a positively graded $d$-Gorenstein algebra.
+In this section, we prove that there exists a silting object in $D_{sg}(\mod^\Z A)$ for a positively graded $1$-Gorenstein algebra $A$.
+First, similar to \cite[Theorem 3.1]{Ya}, we get the following lemma. \begin{lemma} Let $A$ be a positively graded Gorenstein algebra.
 If $D_{sg}(\mod^\Z A)$ has tilting objects, then $A_0$ has finite global dimension. \end{lemma} \begin{proof} We assume that $A$ is a $d$-Gorenstein algebra.